Eben60/YAArguParser.jl/docs/src/index.md

 ## Preface to v.2

-Now, at nearly 600 LOC, divided into several files, the package grew but is still much smaller than `ArgParse`.
-The code has been somewhat refactored, and features for interactive use in console applications and an extensible input validator has been added.
+Now, at nearly 600 LOC, not counting tests, divided into several files, the package grew but is still much smaller than `ArgParse`.
+The code has been substantially refactored, and features for interactive use in console applications and an extensible input validator has been added.
 See [Changelog](@ref) for details.